tailorem/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails in an inherited code base.

 ## Dependencies